 2. Have ice water ready before you start preparing the pie crust.

-3. If using a stand mixer to make your pie dough, watch closely once you put butter in – the transformation into pea-sized pieces happens all of a sudden – you can hear a change in the sound of the mixer as the transformation is about to happen.
+3. If using a stand mixer to make your pie dough, watch closely once you put the butter in.
+The transformation into pea-sized pieces happens all of a sudden – you will hear a change in the sound of the mixer as the transformation is about to happen.
 So stand by the mixer and watch and listen!

 Want to make a non-traditional nut-crusted pie?
 Try this key lime pie!

 P.S.
 If you try this recipe, please leave a star rating and/or a review in the comment section below.
 I so appreciate your feedback!
 AND find more inspiration on Pinterest, Facebook or Instagram.
 Signup for my email list, too!

 - 20 tablespoons cold unsalted butter cut into cubes